Antag0nisticWomble/UnboundHole/README.md

 On the pihole installation menu set DNS servers to custom and input 127.0.0.1#5335 this is to make sure pihole queries unbound for addresses.

 ## One liner to get you started ##
-sudo git clone https://github.com/Antag0nisticWomble/UnboundHole.git && cd UnboundHole/ && chmod +x unboundhole.sh && ./unboundhole.sh
+git clone https://github.com/Antag0nisticWomble/UnboundHole.git && cd UnboundHole/ && chmod +x unboundhole.sh && ./unboundhole.sh